Sousx-Lab/blog/README.md

-A simple blog whith Category/Post
+A simple blog with Categories/Posts

 Require Mysql/php 7.2